Xavierkelly/PhotoFlip.js/README.md

 - [Jquery](https://jquery.com/)
 - [Google Font](https://www.google.com/fonts)

-### How to Change dynamically background image of container or div with JavaScript
+### How to dynamically change background image of container or div with JavaScript

 ###### Create new array for image*/
 ```javascript